U.S. consumer morale at two-year low; factory output surges

 Last month, motor vehicle production surged 4.7 percent after gaining 0.2 percent in November.
 Excluding motor vehicles and parts, manufacturing advanced a solid 0.8 percent last month after gaining 0.1 percent in November.

-December’s surge in manufacturing output, together with a rise in mining production offset a weather-related drop in utilities, leading to a 0.3 percent increase in industrial production.
+December’s surge in manufacturing output, together with a rise in mining production, offset a weather-related drop in utilities, leading to a 0.3 percent increase in industrial production.
 Industrial output rose 0.4 percent in November.
 It increased at a 3.8 percent rate in the fourth quarter after notching a 4.7 percent gain in the third quarter.

 Reporting By Lucia Mutikani; Additional reporting by Richard Leong in New York; Editing by Andrea Ricci